samfeldstein/notebook/content/notes/find-web-development-work.md

 *In case anyone's reading this, I live in Boulder, CO at the moment, so some links might be Boulder-specific.*

+## Time management

+The majority of your time should be spent networking and building projects.
+Spend no more than 30 minutes a day applying for jobs.

 ## Prep

 - ~~Write your resume~~